 BTEC Higher National Diploma

 DDM in Engineering or Science (Science must include Physics and Mathematics)

 128 UCAS Tariff points including B at Advanced Highers.
 To include specific subjects: Maths and Physics Advanced Highers.

 Irish Leaving Certificate

-120-128 points including Physics, Mathematics and Applied Mathematics at Higher level.
+128 UCAS points, including Physics, Mathematics and Applied Mathematics at Higher Level

 There are two different routes through the Salford Alternative Entry Scheme and applicants will be directed to the one appropriate for their course.
 Assessment will either be through a review of prior learning or through a formal test.

 Please contact Admissions for further information.

 |Full-time home/EU||2020/21||£9,250per year|